corda/corda/docs/source/threat-model/corda-threat-model.md

 Corda does not currently provide specific security controls to mitigate all classes of privilege escalation vulnerabilities.
 The design of Corda requires that CorDapps are inherently trusted by the node administrator.
-Likewise, node-on-node attacks are not part of the formal threat model, and P2P traffic is assumed to originate from trusted network participants.

 Future security research will introduce stronger controls that can mitigate this class of threat.
 The Deterministic JVM will provide a sandbox that prevents execution of code & classes outside of the security boundary that contract code is restricted to.

-In addition, the SGX integration will provide an additional layer of security around Corda contracts.